 The Leaders-In-Training (LIT) program is the first step in the our training programs and it is for teens who have completed the 9th grade.
-This program involves an application and selection process that requires initiative and dedication from the camper rather than the parent..
-Two (2) letters of recommendations are required and submitted at any time, even before officially applying.
+This program involves an application and selection process that requires initiative and dedication from the camper rather than the parent.
+One (1) letter of recommendation is required and submitted at any time, even before officially applying.
 These letters are from teachers, coaches, and youth group leaders and explain why the candidate would be good for the program.
 Once applied for the program, check your CampInTouch account ‘Forms’ for supplemental questions that the camper needs to fill out and submit.
 Once the questions are submitted, an interview will be scheduled.
 Once all steps are complete then an interview can be scheduled.

 Click here for dates and availability

 Tuesday-Friday: Backpacking in Rocky Mountain National Park.
 During the trip, LITs learn more about their personal leadership styles, backcountry skills, and apply their Leave No Trace knowledge.

 Saturday: Rest, laundry, learn more about leadership styles,

 Sunday: More leadership activities, greet incoming campers, lead rules speech for all of CCO, lead a song at ROWDIE campfire

 Monday: Service project.
 Generally trail work in or around the Fraser Valley.